teleprint-me/genesis/README.md

 2. Optional: Set up the Python development environment:

-    -   Open a terminal and navigate to the project directory.
     -   Run the following commands to install the required Python packages using Poetry, a Python dependency management tool:

         ```sh